A.B.L.E. Youth, Inc.

 Description

-This program gives children and youth (ages 3-22) the opportunity to participate in recreational activities that wouldn't otherwise be available to them.
-It is the only program of its type available to youth within a 2-3 hour radius of Nashville.
-It is a unique approach to teaching wheelchair using children independence through sports and fitness activities.
+Sports gives children and youth ages 2 through high school graduation, the opportunity to participate in recreational activities that wouldn't otherwise be available to them.
+It is the only program of its type available to youth in Middle Tennessee.
+It is a unique approach to teaching kids who use wheelchairs independence through sports and fitness activities.
 Wheelchair basketball begins at the end of August and goes through March.
 The team meets once a week to practice and play games.
 Youth play in approximately five tournaments each year.
-Throughout the year, we participate in Achilles Kids.
-Our kids complete a Virtual Marathon both at A.B.L.E.
-Youth events and in their schools and communities.
 We also participate in local races with the Achilles International Nashville chapter.
-Kids have the opportunity to earl prizes as they complete their miles.
-During the summer months of June, July, and August, tennis lessons are offered.
-Also during the summer, youth get four opportunities to water ski.
-Other sports activities offered throughout the year include cheerleading, snow skiing, and deep sea fishing.
+Kids also have the opportunity to compete in adaptive sports meets across the country which all include track, field, and swimming, and some include additional sports like archery or powerlifting.

 Program Areas Served